allanbunch/node-red-openai-api/README.md

 ## Core Features

-- **Seamless Integration**: Connect directly with OpenAI API services without the hassle of complex coding or setup.
+- **Seamless Integration**: Connect directly with OpenAI API compatible services without the hassle of complex coding or setup.
 Ideal for rapid prototyping and deployment in IoT contexts.
 - **Configurable and Flexible**: Adapt to a wide range of project requirements, making it easy to integrate AI into your IoT solutions.
 - **Powerful Combinations**: Utilize Node-RED's diverse nodes to build complex, AI-driven IoT workflows with ease.